-Name Meaning force (bool) if True will call focus_force otherwise calls focus_set SetToo ltip Called by Element application to change the tooltip text for an Element.
-Normally invoked using the Object such as: window.Element('key').SetToolTip('New tip').
+Name Meaning force (bool) if True will call focus_force otherwise calls focus_set SetToc oltip application to change the tooltip text for an Element.
+Normally inv Object such as: window.Element('key').SetToolTip('New tip'). oked using th

 Changes some of the settings for the Tab Element.
 Must call Window.Read or Window.Finalize prior